Priests in the Bible – what did they do?

 Throughout the ancient world, in Egypt, Assyria, Phoenicia, Greece and the pre-Islamic world, the priesthood, its privileges and responsibilities were handed down from generation to generation.

-The tribe of Levi from which the priests were drawn had a special place in Israel’s society.
+This meant that the priestly tribe of Levi had a special place in Israel’s society.
 They were not allotted territory like the other tribes at the beginning of the agricultural settlement of Israel.
 This may have been deliberately done to prevent them becoming too wealthy and powerful, as priests were in Egypt.

 What was the status of Priests?